 Sunday is the day of my Cradle Mountain expedition and, having organised some transport to get there, a group of us head off.
 On the way we make a quick pit stop in Sheffield – “the town of murals”.
 Basically there was nothing in the town so to drum up some business and get some visitors the town started painting wee stories on all the walls, and I mean every free wall.Turned out the idea worked and now lots of people come or at least stop on the road through.

 Anyway on we go to Cradle Mountain National Park.
-It's a cold day with bitter gale force winds but once we get close to the National Park the rain that had been falling soon turns to snow.
-Now, I'm quite excited cause I have seen snow in over a year and this is Australian snow which is weird; it's Australia, its all sunshine and beach weather.
-We continue onward towards the mountain and snow gets heavier, the winds stronger and visibility worse.
+It’s a cold day with bitter gale force winds but once we get close to the National Park the rain that had been falling soon turns to snow.
+Now, I’m quite excited cause I haven’t seen snow in over a year and this is Australian snow which is weird; it’s Australia, it’s all sunshine and beach weather.
+We continue onward towards the mountain with the snow getting heavier, the winds stronger and visibility worse.
 Not far from the park borders we have to pull over as several cars have blocked the road slipping on the snow covered hill.
 After watching for a while a vote is taken and since we have chains in the boot we decide to proceed forward while everyone else seems to be leaving.
-It's always fun to go against the flow.
+It’s always fun to go against the flow.
 Who wants to be a sheep?

 After a while we venture out in the hope of doing the Glacier Rock track.
-This time I'm wrapped up a bit better with no skin whatsoever exposed to the elements and we set off in the pounding snow, which I'm actually kinda loving, towards Glacier Rock.
+This time I’m wrapped up a bit better with no skin whatsoever exposed to the elements and we set off in the pounding snow, which I’m actually kinda loving, towards Glacier Rock.
 Basically all you can see is the person in front and no further but we do the walk, which is of course supposed to be a beautiful scenic view of Cradle and other surrounding mountains.
-When we finally get to the Glacier Rock on scrambling up it we don't really have a view at all and even though Darcy, the experience trekker, attempts to show me the direction of the famous boat house is on the other side of the lake it's just not possible to see anything in the blizzard.
+When we finally get to the Glacier Rock, on scrambling up it, we don’t really have a view at all and even though Darcy, the experienced trekker, attempts to show me the direction of the famous boat house on the other side of the lake, it’s just not possible to see anything in the blizzard.

 It’s a long and fairly uneventful drive back and other than a quick stop at a Cheese Factory because Darcy had to pee.
 I found the factory quite funny cause they have lots of crazy cows everywhere to decorate the place and entice people to stop at the factory shop.
 The sign toilets was apparently enough for us though.